supervisely-ecosystem/export-only-labeled-items/README.md

 ## Overview

-App exports labeled items from [Supervisely](https://app.supervise.ly) project and prepares downloadable `tar` archive.
-Images, videos and point clouds projects can be exported.
+App exports labeled items from [Supervisely](https://app.supervise.ly) project and prepare downloadable `tar` archive.
+App works with all types of projects: `Images`, `Videos` , `Point Clouds`.
 Unlabeled items will be skipped.
-You can choose to export both data and annotations or only annotations.
+Also there is the additional option to export only annotations without actual data.